Accelerated Online Post-Master’s Certificate: Adult-Gerontology Acute Care Nurse Practitioner Program

 Plan of Study

-- NUR 586: Acute, Critical, and Chronic Clinical Management I: spring semester
+- NUR 586: Acute, Critical, and Chronic Clinical Management I: fall semester

 - NUR 587: Acute, Critical, and Chronic Clinical Management II: summer semester